msu/csci-494-594-comptag/README.md

 Your grade for this class will be determined by:

 - Participation in the seminar (almost every week)
+- Completing the onboarding tasks
-- Presenting in the seminar / leading a breakout room (at least three times throughout the semester)
+- Presenting in the seminar (at least once)
-- Notes and reflections from seminar meetings
+- Notes and reflections from seminar meetings (recorded in your CompTaG journal)
-- Feedback to peers on presentations
+- Feedback to peers on presentations (recorded in your CompTaG journal)
 - Working on the open problems or background research beyond the confides of the seminar
+- Final reflection, due by the end of finals week.

 This seminar course is one (1) credit, which is about 50 hours of work throughout the semester.
 Please log your hours through the repo that we set-up in